jreisinger/docs/notes/k8s/rbac.md

 # Overview

+<img width="639" alt="image" src="https://user-images.githubusercontent.com/1047259/167849081-bc128f2b-5757-4d4c-82e1-c19f71836cee.png">

+Groups and users

 * every time you connect to a cluster API you do so as a specific user
-* service account - user account associated with a program running in a pod
+* user represents a real person
-* there is `default` service account for each namespace
+* it's someone with cert (signed by cluster CA and distributed by cluster admin) and key
+* there is no API resource User (`k api-resources | grep -i user`)
 * users can have different sets of permissions - governed by `roles`

-<img width="639" alt="image" src="https://user-images.githubusercontent.com/1047259/167849081-bc128f2b-5757-4d4c-82e1-c19f71836cee.png">

-Groups and users

-* represent real persons
-* distributed by cluster admin
-* not an API resource (`k api-resources | grep -i user`)

-Service account
+Service accounts

-* represents a program
+* represents a program running in a pod (there is `default` service account for each namespace)
 * assigned to a pod (if not, `default` service account is used)

 ```